ClintJang/sample-swift-location-background/README.md

 - How to test?
 1. Run the project.
 2. Click the Start button.
-3. Create the app in the background.
+3. Change the app in the background.
 4. Disable your mobile phone by pressing the power button.
 5. Wait at least 10 minutes.
 6. Continue logging well.